 \subsubsection{Proof of Optimal Convergence}

 Let us present the two-dimensional 5th order approximation of four-point block.
-Let us consider the following grid.
-In each cell whose center is located in $x_{(i,j)}$, we define four nodes as illustrated in Figure \ref{fig:fig_101}:
+We consider the following grid: In each cell whose center is located in $x_{(i,j)}$, we define four nodes as illustrated in Fig. \ref{fig:fig_101}:

 where

 Altogether there are $4N^2$ points on the grid, with a distance of $h/2$ between them when located at the same $x$ or $y$ coordinate.